Lendio: Lending platform

 Lendio's platform reviews metrics including the business's financial projections, use of funds, industry, and monthly revenue to find loans option for borrowers.
 The platform uses a series of questions to predict which loan type will most likely match a business owner's qualifications.
 Each borrower is also assigned a funding manager to answer questions through the entire process.
 Lendio's online application process takes an average of 15 minutes to complete, compared to an average of 25 hours filling out traditional lending applications.

-Small business owners are offered financing options including credit cards, lines of credit, short-term speciality loans and long-term traditional loans.
+Small business owners are offered financing options including credit cards, lines of credit, short-term specialty loans and long-term traditional loans.